 The next stop is the old town district.
 Wander through narrow laneways, hidden backstreets, and open doors to secret gardens, and Venetian and Ottoman monuments.
 Listen to stories of empires, sailors, traders, lovers, heroes, and artists.
 Learn how this city has been a crossroads between the East and West for centuries.

 Next on your Chania family walking tour, you’ll have the unique opportunity to see local artisans crafting their products.
 Listen to their stories — and maybe even try your own skills!

-A stroll through the Jewish and Ottoman neighbourhoods follows, where you’ll learn how life has changed over the years in Chania.
+A stroll through the Jewish and Ottoman neighborhoods follows, where you’ll learn how life has changed over the years in Chania.

-Finally, we’ll walk along the waterfront of one of Chania’s historical neighbourhoods and sit down to an inviting table with Cretan mezedes (local dishes).
+Finally, we’ll walk along the waterfront of one of Chania’s historic neighborhoods and sit down to an inviting table with Cretan mezedes (local dishes).

 A delicious Chania food tour is also available in small groups.